rimshaTest/CS4530-Spring-2026/tutorials/week1-getting-started.md

 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.

-**For this class, you will need Node.js version 22 (22.18.0 was the latest version at time of writing, although any 22.x should work in theory).**
+**For this class, you will need Node.js version 24 (v24.12.0 was the latest version at time of writing, although any 24.x or 25.x version should work in theory).**

 There are many ways that you can install Node.js: for instance, you can use a package manager like `snap` or `homebrew` to install it; you can download an installer directly from the Node.js website, and you can, of course, build it from source.
-However, due to the complexity of running different Node.js versions on the same machine, we _very strongly_ suggest using `nvm`, as explained below.

-We recommend installing Node.js using [nvm, the node version manager](https://github.com/nvm-sh/nvm).
+Due to the complexity of running different Node.js versions on the same machine, we _**very strongly**_ suggest using [nvm, the node version manager](https://github.com/nvm-sh/nvm).
 When language runtimes are in active development (like Node.js is), sometimes you end up needing to have multiple versions of Node.js installed, and different projects that you work on might require different versions of Node.js.
 These annoyances are quite rare, but when it happens that you need to have mutliple versions of Node.js installed, it's super handy to have your system set up already